crest-lab/crest-docs/page/examples/msreact-example_1.md

 {% include image.html file="msreact-example-1-1.png" alt="Bacillaene at GFN-FF level" caption="Most stable gas-phase structure of 2-pentanone at charge +1 with GFN2-xTB." max-width=400 %}

 We want to investigate the fragmentation reactions of 2-pentanone in an EI-MS experiment.
-Therefore, we provide the lowest conformer found by `CREST` at charge +1 as input <2-pentanone.xyz>.
-We only want to get unique fragments so we use the -msmolbar flag to sort out duplicates with `molbar`.
+Therefore, we need to specify the charge ('-chrg') after the ionization and the number of unpaired electrons at the specific charge ('-uhf).
+We provide the lowest conformer found by `CREST` at charge +1 as input <2-pentanone.xyz>.
+Since we only want to get unique fragments we use the -msmolbar flag to sort out duplicates with `molbar`.
 Before starting crest, we should make sure that `molbar` is properly installed and can be executed globally.
 {: .text-justify }